 We recommend that your hearing care professional shows you how to change domes.
 You should change your domes every 3 months or more often according to the advice of your hearing care professional.

-Incorrect dome replacement can result in a dome being left in your ear when you remove your hearing aid.
+- NOTE: - Incorrect dome replacement can result in a dome being left in your ear when you remove your hearing aid.

-- If you suspect that you have a dome stuck in your ear, consult your hearing care professional.
+- If you suspect that you have a dome, wax filter or other object stuck in your ear, consult your hearing care professional.
 These objects can be harmful and can cause an infection in your ear. - Use only accessories intended for use with your hearing aids.
 Consult your hearing aid professional for more information.